Established in 2010, Komodo Paddle Club is a competitive yet social paddling club that train hard and compete wherever we can throughout the season.

 Komodo is supported by the largest club group in Canberra, the Ainslie Group and this support has enabled us to further develop our club infrastructure, build the depth of capability in our people and support our competitive goals.

-We fields teams in open, women and mixed categories.
+We field teams in open, women and mixed categories.
 The club also races in both the traditional 20’s format, as well as fielding 10’s crews whenever the opportunity arises.
 Bottom line – if there’s a race on, Komodo are up for it.

-Komodo actively support our members aspirations to compete at the highest levels, with the club’s members paddling for the Australian Auroras at the World Championships, Asian Games and World Cup events.
+Komodo also actively support our members aspirations to compete at the highest levels, with the club’s members paddling for the Australian Auroras at the World Championships, Asian Games and World Cup events.